travis-ci/docs-travis-ci-com/blog/_posts/2012-03-11-announcing_haskell_support_on_travis_ci.md

-## Getting Your Project on travis-ci.org
+## Getting Your Project on Travis CI

 Travis CI currently provides [Haskell Platform](http://hackage.haskell.org/platform/contents.html) 2011.04 (with GHC 7, Cabal, Happy, Alex and so on).
 To get started, you need to add one file
 (.travis.yml) and the Github hook as described in the [Getting Started guide](http://about.travis-ci.org/docs/user/getting-started/).
 If your